munificent/game-programming-patterns/book/service-locator.markdown

 ^code 11

-The key part to notice here is that our `someGameCode()` function isn't aware of the concrete `ConsoleAudio` class; it only knows the abstract `Audio` interface.
+The key part to notice here is that the code that calls `playSound()` isn't aware of the concrete `ConsoleAudio` class; it only knows the abstract `Audio` interface.
 Equally important, not even the *locator* class is coupled to the concrete service provider.
-The *only* place in code that knows about the actual concrete class is the initialization function that registers the service.
+The *only* place in code that knows about the actual concrete class is the initialization code that provides the service.

 There's one more level of decoupling here: the `Audio` interface isn't aware of the fact that it's being accessed in most places through a service locator.
 As